qai222/CrystalGraph/readme.md

 2. For inorganic structures we can extend alphabet to include building units, see [znpo.py](examples/znpo.py).
 3. From CIF to string, bond type has to be determined for each edge.
 This is *largely* solved for organics but I'm not sure there is a robust method for inorganic structures, especially when hydrogen atoms are missing.
+4. Strictly speaking, finite graph is derived for a specific cell.
+That means two cells representing the same crystal could give two different finite graph.
+So we need to either start from the most reduced cell, or find a way to reduce the finite graph (or the string representation).